-2018 has been an amazing year for new additions to our equipment list.
-We have updated our video cameras, lighting, audio, monitors, and drones, as well as adding two Gimbals and a variety of other improvements to our production kit.
-We are now able to offer higher levels of affordable quality than at any time in our 22 year history.
+2018 has been an AMAZING year for new additions to our equipment list.
+We have updated our video cameras, lighting, audio recording tools, monitors, and drones, as well as adding two Gimbals, a Midi Controller Keyboard (to make beautiful music) and a huge variety of other improvements to our production kits.

 photo credits: Zoom